mjstealey/wordpress-nginx-docker/README.md

 >Regards,
 >The Let's Encrypt Team

-Running the `letsencrypt-renew.sh` script during an active renewal period would renew the site's certificates assuming the site has remainined in good standing.
+Running the `letsencrypt-renew.sh` script during an active renewal period would renew the site's certificates assuming the site has remained in good standing.

 Example renewal: